dober-man/dober-man.github.io/xc/xc-ip-geo-svc-policy.md

 ## Applying the Service Policy to all LB's in the Namespace

-By default when a new LB is created the setting for "Service Policies" is **Apply Namespace Service Policies"**.
+By default when a new LB is created the setting for "Service Policies" is **"Apply Namespace Service Policies"**.
 This makes setting a Namespace Service Policy straightforward.

    ![Default SP](/xc-images/default-sp.png)